allroundtesters/tester-api-steps/docs/real-cases/en/CreditRisk-Testing-2.md

 And how to write code?
 I separate into different modules:

 - TestCaseLoader: load the whole input parameters
-- DataFactory: Produce different Data
+- DataFactory: Produce different Data as input parameters
   - RiskInputDataFactory
   - MockDataFactory
-  - Some Auto Generated Data Helper
+  - Some Auto Generated Data Helper for testing purposes
 - Clients: invoke evaluation api and mock service api
   - RiskEvaluationClient
   - MockClient